Postclassic period in Belize: Government

 With the Classic fall of divine sovereigns and abolition of absolute monarchy, the Postclassic saw 'a return to more collective governance.'

 Sites

 Postclassic sites in central and southern Belize have been more technically difficult to locate and identify than those in northern Belize.
-In addition to sites with evidence of occupation (settlements), sites with evidence of ritual activity (pilgrimmage points) are also seen in the Postclassic, such as Cahal Pech, Chan, and Xunantunich in Cayo, and La Milpa in Orange Walk.
+In addition to sites with evidence of occupation (settlements), sites with evidence of ritual activity (pilgrimage points) are also seen in the Postclassic, such as Cahal Pech, Chan, and Xunantunich in Cayo, and La Milpa in Orange Walk.